Do you want to track the return on investment (ROI) of your advertising spend?

-- form submissions
+- Form submissions

-- lead magnet downloads
+- Lead magnet downloads

 Set Up Google Analytics in WooCommerce

 Connecting your site to Google Analytics is highly recommended because it lets you accurately track every eCommerce interaction on your WooCommerce store.

-- average order value
+- Average order value

-- shopping cart abandonment
+- Shopping cart abandonment